chiraleducation/URTP/content/home/hero.md

   label = 'Course Fee: 15,300 BDT, No. of Seats: 50 , Deadline: March 15.
 2022(Probable).
 Welcome Class: May 15, 2022 January(Probable)'
 +++

-The Undergraduate Research Training Program (URTP) provides students with high-quality research training in a supportive setting with other educational activities.
-The URTP is a comprehensive program aimed at developing better-prepared undergraduate researchers.
-The URTP includes research methods, ethics, literature reviews, data analysis, academic writing workshops, a student-focused curriculum, and an online discussion forum to help students figure out what they need.
+The Undergraduate Research Training Program (URTP) is aimed at developing better-prepared undergraduate researchers.